mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

 ## What Is Machine Learning?
 * With the deluge of data, we need to find ways to discover what is in the data.
 ML is a set of algorithms/methods that help us learn and recognize the hidden patterns in data.
 ML is not a new topic.
 In fact, learning from data has been explored and used by many disciplines such as Statistics, Signal Processing, Control Theory, etc. What makes ML special is to provide a common formalism to the problems and algorithms.
 With the help of ML techniques, one can predict future data, or perform other kinds of decision-making under uncertainty.
 * There are different types of ML.
-Sometimes models and methods are used interchangably.
+Sometimes models and methods are used interchangeably.
 However, a model is not a (learning) method/algorithm.
 * Two common types of categorizing ML methods:
    - 1. Supervised Learning
    - 2. Unsupervised Learning